-The Tesla Model Y is an all-electric family SUV that offers extra space and practicality over its Model 3 sibling
+The Tesla Model Y is an all-electric family SUV that offers plenty of kerb appeal along with useful interior space and practical touches

-The Model Y doesn’t deviate from the well-trodden, premium electric path that Tesla has made good progress on over the past few years.
-With a practical and reliable range, fast charging capability, plenty of space and user-friendly onboard technology, the Model Y will appeal to buyers who need to take care of the family basics, but who also want the curb appeal and badge kudos that Tesla provides.
+With a practical and reliable range, fast charging capabilities, plenty of space and user-friendly on-board technology, the Tesla Model Y will have no trouble appealing to buyers who need to take care of the family basics, but who also want the kerb appeal and badge kudos that Tesla provides at this point.

-It’s not perfect, though; the Model Y’s two-tonne weight and lacklustre steering won’t necessarily appeal to keener drivers, while its overly firm ride can be uncomfortable over less-than-smooth tarmac.
-The Model Y is still one to recommend, however, and despite a growing number of capable all-electric SUV rivals, it’s up there with the class best.
+It’s not perfect, though; the Model Y’s two-tonne weight and lacklustre steering won’t necessarily appeal to keener drivers, and the ride might be a bit too firm for some.
+The Model Y is still one to recommend, however, and despite a growing number of capable all-electric family SUV rivals, it’s up there with the best EVs on sale today.

 About the Tesla Model Y

-Tesla’s Model 3 hatchback is the US firm’s best-selling car in the UK, and it’s not hard to see why when you consider its competitive pricing, exceptional range and great on-board technology.
-But, with the Model S saloon and Model X seven-seater SUV occupying the (much) more expensive top-end of the Tesla range, there is a definite niche waiting to be filled in the manufacturer’s all-electric lineup.
+A few years ago, Tesla’s Model 3 hatchback was the US firm’s best-selling car in the UK, and it’s not hard to see why when you consider its competitive pricing, exceptional range and great on-board technology.
+But, with the Model S saloon and Model X seven-seater SUV occupying the (much) more expensive top-end of the Tesla range, there was a definite niche waiting to be filled in the manufacturer’s all-electric line-up.

-The Model Y offers an enticing blend of usable range and straightline performance; Tesla claims that the Long Range version will manage up to 331 miles from a single charge of its 75kWh battery, and an impressive 0-62mph time of under five seconds.
+Nevertheless, the Model Y still offers an enticing blend of usable range and straight-line performance; the base car gets a 283-mile range and 6.6-second 0-60mph time, while Tesla claims that the all-wheel drive Long Range version will cover up to 331 miles on a single charge, and the same 0-60mph dash in under five seconds.

-Upgrading to the Performance variant brings a slight drop in range to 319 miles, with more than a second shaved from the benchmark sprint time.
-And, of course, you needn’t fret about spending too long charging the battery, either – Tesla’s Supercharger network will have you on your way in decent time, with a 10-80 per cent top up taking a little over half an hour.
+Upgrading to the Model Y Performance brings a slight drop in range to 319 miles, with more than a second shaved from the benchmark sprint time.
+And, of course, you needn’t fret about spending too long charging the battery, either – Tesla’s Supercharger network will have you on your way in decent time, as a 0-80 per cent top-up takes less than half an hour.

-For an alternative review of the Model Y, visit our sister site drivingelectric.com...
+For an alternative review of the Tesla Model Y, visit our sister site drivingelectric.com...

 In this review

-- 1Verdict - currently readingThe Tesla Model Y is an all-electric family SUV that offers extra space and practicality over its Model 3 sibling
+- 1Verdict - currently readingThe Tesla Model Y is an all-electric family SUV that offers plenty of kerb appeal along with useful interior space and practical touches

-- 3Range, charging and running costsThe Tesla Model Y has a reliable range and excellent rapid charging ability, but it’ll be pricey to insure
+- 3Range, charging and running costsThe Tesla Model Y has a reliable range and class-leading rapid charging capabilities, but it’ll be pricey to insure

 - 4Interior, design and technologyWith an exterior look and cabin design that is undeniably Tesla, the Model Y’s real strength is its first-class on-board technology